Breaking Down the Borders on Cross-Border Shipping

 Mexico and Canada are the first- and second-largest trade partners with the United States, totaling $614.5 billion and $612.1 billion1,2 in goods exchanged in 2019, respectively.
 Simply put: cross-border trading is good business.

 If you're exploring international shipping, starting with our neighbors to the north and south is a smart move.
-But while getting yourself there is relatively painless — a peek at your passport and customs declarations at the airport — there are more nuances to manage when it comes to shipping across our closest borders.
+But while getting yourself there is relatively painless — a peek at your passport and customs declarations at the airport — there are more nuances to manage when it comes to shipping freight or small packages across our closest borders.

 Meet the United States-Mexico-Canada Agreement